-- 3. Edit the Functions section of PBODB170.INI to add an entry for your back-end DBMS.
-Make sure that you: - Follow the instructions in the comments at the end of PBODB170.INI. - Use the same syntax as existing entries in the Functions section of PBODB170.INI. - Give the Functions section the name that you specified for PBFunctions in the DBMS Driver/DBMS Settings entry.
+3. Edit the Functions section of PBODB.ini to add an entry for your back-end DBMS.

+Make sure that you:

+- Follow the instructions in the comments at the end of PBODB.ini. - Use the same syntax as existing entries in the Functions section of PBODB.ini. - Give the Functions section the name that you specified for PBFunctions in the DBMS Driver/DBMS Settings entry.